lightning/bolts/02-peer-protocol.md

 `sequence` is the sequence number of this input: it must signal replaceability, and the same value should be used across implementations to avoid on-chain fingerprinting.

+#### Liquidity griefing

+When sending `tx_add_input`, senders have no guarantee that the remote node will complete the protocol in a timely manner.
+Malicious remote nodes could delay messages or stop responding, which can result in a partially created transaction that cannot be broadcast by the honest node.
+If the honest node is locking the corresponding UTXO exclusively for this remote node, this can be exploited to lock up the honest node's liquidity.

+It is thus recommended that implementations keep UTXOs unlocked and actively reuse them in concurrent sessions, which guarantees that transactions created with honest nodes double-spend pending transactions with malicious nodes at no additional cost for the honest node.

+Unfortunately, this will also create conflicts between concurrent sessions with honest nodes.
+This is a reasonable trade-off though because:

+* on-chain funding attempts are relatively infrequent operations
+* honest nodes should complete the protocol quickly, reducing the risk of conflicts
+* failed attempts can simply be retried at no cost

 ### The `tx_add_output` Message